News / May 19, 2026

 May 28, 2024: lawmakers frame UAP as a security question

-This matters because it puts the Japanese story on a different track from entertainment UFO coverage.
-The public framing was not aliens.
-It was whether unknown aerial activity could involve foreign technology, drones, balloons, or other systems relevant to Japan's defense.
+The framing was not "aliens."
+It was whether unknown aerial activity could involve foreign drones, balloons, or other systems relevant to Japan's defense.

 June 6, 2024: the parliamentary group is launched